Mybbard and Mancus: Meubred

-Mybbard (Mewbred or Mebbred),also known as Calrogus was a 6th century hermit and is a local Cornish saint said to be the son of a King of Ireland.
+Mybbard (Mewbred or Mebbred), also known as Calrogus, was a 6th century hermit and is a local Cornish saint said to be the son of a King of Ireland.

 Very little is known of his life though he is recorded as having been beheaded, with two others, by the pagan ruler Melyn ys Kynrede in what is today the parish of Lanteglos-by-Fowey, near Fowey, Cornwall.

 He was later re-invented as an Irish prince.
 William Worcester names him as the son of an Irish king who became a Cornish hermit.
 He was a contemporary of St Mannacus and St Wyllow.
 An image of him carrying an extra head in his hands is included in a stained glass window in the church of St Neot alongside St Mabyn.

-He is said to be interred within the shrine (scrinio) of Cardinham Church.
+He is said to be interred within the shrine (scrinio) of the Church of St Meubred in Cardinham.
 Mybbard is regarded as the patron saint of Cardinham.

 There is a single dedication, the church of St Meubred, Cardinham, in the Diocese of Truro.